 It started with a simple question.
 How many species occur in Vermont?
 You’d think we’d know this for a small state steeped in a rich tradition of naturalists dating back to Zadock Thompson and his seminal 1842 work on the natural history of Vermont.
 But, the simple answer is, no one really knows.

-VLL contains valid species names and vernacular names, and extra information such as conservation status.
-Besides species names, VLL also contains the higher classification in which each scientific name is linked to its parent taxon.
+VTspecies contains valid species names and vernacular names, and extra information such as conservation status.
+Besides species names, VTspecies also contains the higher classification in which each scientific name is linked to its parent taxon.
 The classification used is a ‘compromise’ between established systems and recent changes and discoveries.
 Our aim is to aid data management, rather than suggest any taxonomic or phylogenetic opinion on species relationships.